Anan786/term-project-k8sound/README.md

 **Note:** In the section, all commands are run and tested on Mac operating system.
 Some command might not work on Windows operating system.

-Follow the following instruction to install `Minikube` on your local machine: https://minikube.sigs.k8s.io/docs/start/
+Follow the link provided below for instruction to install `Minikube` on your local machine: https://minikube.sigs.k8s.io/docs/start/

 ### 1. To start the Minikube, run the below command on your local machine: